 In the Command Prompt, you can use switches to specify how you want to remove the Malwarebytes software.
 A list of switches and instructions on how to use them are in this article.

 Note: The Malwarebytes Support Tool cannot uninstall Malwarebytes software if the Tamper Protection feature is enabled in your environment.
 Disable Tamper Protection before running this tool.
-We are working on a fix for this issue.

 Download and run the Malwarebytes Support Tool